kitamstudios/rust-analyzer.vs/README.md

 Download this extension from the [Visual Studio Marketplace][marketplace] or get the [CI build][vsixgallery].

-**For a superior Rust development experience install the [Rust Development Pack](https://marketplace.visualstudio.com/items?itemName=kitamstudios.RustDevelopmentPack).**
+**For a superior Rust development experience install the [Rust Development Pack](https://marketplace.visualstudio.com/items?itemName=kitamstudios.RustDevelopmentPack) (includes this extension along with few other usefull extensions).**

 ## Principles